Or start with: Intro to type (the bare basics of the type code)

 Ti determination of how things work (what's "correct") is stimulated by individual reference (according to individual understanding)

-Fe determination of what’s desirable is stimulated by the environment (sorts out emotional affect based on an environmental necessity)
+Fe determination of what’s desirable (to people) is stimulated by the environment (sorts out emotional affect based on an environmental necessity)

-Fi determination of what’s desirable is stimulated by individual reference (sorts out emotional affect by individual understanding)
+Fi determination of what’s desirable (to people) is stimulated by individual reference (sorts out emotional affect by individual understanding)

 Understanding Archetypes (Full treatment)